This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Good control of your pain will help you heal from surgery and return to your normal activities.
 It will also help you do important activities such as walking and deep breathing.
 If your pain prevents you from doing these activities, you may be at risk for complications.
 Examples include a blood clot or pneumonia.
 Tell your healthcare provider if your pain is not controlled.
 You may need changes to your medicine or treatment plan.

-What medicines may I need to manage pain?
+Which medicines are used to manage pain?

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Read the labels of all other medicines you are using to see if they also contain acetaminophen, or ask your doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.
 Do not use more than 4 grams (4,000 milligrams) total of acetaminophen in one day.